GEOFF WHEELER | Head Coach

 ZACH EDDINGER | Sub-Varsity Coach

-Zach Eddinger enters his first season as an assistant for the men’s soccer program at Wesleyan in 2017, and will serve as the coach for the “B” team.
+Zach Eddinger enters his second season as an assistant for the men’s soccer program at Wesleyan in 2018, and serves as the coach for the “B” team.

 Eddinger is also as a director at the club level with Sporting CT in Middletown, Conn.
 The Middletown resident attended a coaching course in Barcelona run by TOVO Academy – an emerging soccer school in Spain.